For Health Care Professionals

 What can my patient expect?

-Participants with early-onset Alzheimer’s will attend three study visits over two years, and cognitively normal participants will attend two visits over one year.
+Cognitively impaired participants will attend five study visits over four years, and cognitively normal participants will attend three visits over two years.
 During study visits your patients will receive the following exams:

 Clinical and cognitive assessments